Tina Fey Blasts White Women Who Voted For Trump

 Tina Fey made her biting remarks against white, female Trump voters during an American Civil Liberties Union (ACLU) fundraiser that was broadcast on Facebook Live.

-“A lot of this election was turned by white, college-educated women who now would like to forget about this election and go back to watching HGTV. “
+“A lot of this election was turned by white, college-educated women who now would like to forget about this election and go back to watching HGTV.”

-Check out what Fey had to say about Trump-voting white chicks below.
+Check out what Fey had to say about Trump-voting white women below.

 The outspoken and unapologetically liberal feminist 30 Rock starlet took her shot at Trump-voting women during a discussion addressing women’s reproductive rights.
 Many on social media were shocked that Tina Fey would call out one limited demographic of Trump voters, particularly her fellow women, so directly and were quick to share their anger and criticism.